Alex Carpio

 Alessandrea Casimere Carpio (born March 4, 2002) is a professional footballer who plays as a forward or midfielder for PFF Women's League club Kaya–Iloilo.
 Born in the United States, she represents the Philippines at international level.

 Early life

-Carpio grew up in Union City, California, and attended Moreau Catholic High School, where she played high school soccer.
+Alex Carpio grew up in Union City, California, and attended Moreau Catholic High School, where she played high school soccer.

 College career

 Carpio began her collegiate career at the University of San Francisco in 2022.
 As a junior, she played in all 19 matches, scoring her first collegiate goal in a 1–1 draw against California on September 1.
 She also recorded an assist in a win over UC Davis.

 In 2023, she appeared in all 18 games and made eight starts.
 She scored four goals during the season, including a brace against UC Riverside and a goal and an assist in a win over Santa Clara.
 In 2024, as a graduate student, Carpio made 15 appearances with eight starts.